the-other-mariana/lagrange-for-gini-croatia/README.md

 ## Usage

-Download this folder and store it in your computer.<br />
+1. Download this repo and store it in your computer.<br />
+2. Go to the folder's directory where the repo is stored.<br />
-Run `lagrange.py` by typing `python lagrange.py` once located in the project's folder.
+3. Run `lagrange.py` by typing in Powershell: `python lagrange.py`, once located in the project's directory.

 ## Results